- 31 Aug

 Small town Canada is Canada at its most charming, and a visit tot the True North is never complete without including a few small towns on the itinerary.
 Quaint, quiet, colorful or lively, the best small towns in Canada make delightful holiday destinations.

-canada travel deals Travel Deal Price Canada
+canada travel deals Travel Deal Price Montreal, QC

 Historic Hotel de Paris, Montreal